SaarMamok/SaarMamok/README.md

 <h3> 💻 &nbsp;About Me </h3>

 - 👨‍🎓  I'm a Computer Science student (3rd year)

-- 💼  I'm a private tutor for 1st year students teaching intro to C and OOP  in C++

 - 💪  I'm a self-taught, continuously searching for greater challenges and have great team and leadership abilities